-One of the best tools any SEO has on hand is the Google Search Console, or GSC.
+One of the best tools any SEO has on hand is the Google Search Console, or GSC, formerly known as Webmaster Tools.
 In it, you basically have a control panel of your websites performance in search.
-Whether you’re an SEO or a website owner, you should connect your domain to the Google Search Console from the start and in order to benefit from the useful data within it.
+Whether you’re an SEO or a website owner, you should connect your domain to the Google Search Console from the start in order to benefit from the useful data within it.

 What Is Google Search Console?

 The Google Search Console is your website’s control panel for Google Search.
 You can see how many people are visiting your website, what your position in the searches is, how many queries Google found for your website, and if people are actually engaging with your content.